Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Results

 \subsection{10-class MNIST classification}

 Table~\ref{tab:mc_mnist} summarizes the 10-class one-vs-all (OvA) classification results.
 Unlike the binary task, where all models achieved near-perfect accuracy, the 10-class task produces test accuracies ranging from 53\% to 78\%, well above the 10\% chance level but far from perfect, providing genuine discriminative power for comparing architectures.
-For context, classical linear baselines (logistic regression and linear SVM) on the same PCA-reduced features and training protocol achieve 43--77\% test accuracy, indicating that CCQKAN's performance is comparable to classical linear models on this low-dimensional task; we do not claim any quantum advantage from these results.
+For context, classical linear baselines (logistic regression and linear SVM) on the same PCA-reduced features and training protocol achieve 43--77\% test accuracy, indicating that CCQKAN's performance is comparable to---and at $n=6$ slightly below---classical linear models on this low-dimensional task; we do not claim any quantum advantage from these results.

-Accuracy increases monotonically with $n$ up to $n=5$ (78.0\%), then decreases slightly at $n=6$ (74.2\%).
-This non-monotonicity likely reflects insufficient training data relative to model capacity: the $[6,6,1]$ network has 252 Chebyshev coefficients per OvA classifier (vs.\ 180 for $[5,5,1]$), while the training set contains only 100 samples.
+Accuracy increases monotonically with $n$ up to $n=5$, then decreases slightly at $n=6$.
+Crucially, this non-monotonicity is observed in \emph{both} Original ($78.0\% \to 74.2\%$) and Red-I ($77.8\% \to 74.6\%$), indicating that it is an architecture-general phenomenon unrelated to the merged encoding.
+The likely cause is insufficient training data relative to model capacity: the $[6,6,1]$ network has 252 Chebyshev coefficients per OvA classifier (vs.\ 180 for $[5,5,1]$), while the training set contains only 100 samples.
 The train accuracy at $n=6$ (87.6\%) is comparable to $n=5$ (89.8\%), suggesting that the additional PCA variance (59.4\% vs.\ 54.5\%) does not compensate for the increased parameter count in this data-limited regime.
 The maximum absolute difference between Original and Red-I test accuracy is 2.2 percentage points ($[2,2,1]$ and $[4,4,1]$), and the Wilcoxon signed-rank test confirms no significant difference in any of the five configurations (Table~\ref{tab:mc_wilcoxon}).

 Figure~\ref{fig:mc_loss} shows the training loss curves for all five network sizes.
 Original and Red-I converge at comparable rates and to similar final losses across all configurations, mirroring the behavior observed in the synthetic experiments under ideal conditions.
 Figure~\ref{fig:mc_accuracy} compares overall test accuracy, while Fig.~\ref{fig:mc_perclass} shows per-class accuracy across all configurations.
 Per-class analysis reveals that digit~0 is consistently the easiest to classify (93--100\%), while digits~1, 3, and~8 are the most challenging (7--46\% for $n=2$--$3$).
 Neither architecture shows a systematic per-class advantage; some digits favor Original, others favor Red-I, consistent with random initialization effects.